XingYiBao/insuremo-demoapp-test1/README.md

 ## user guide
   this is very good sample for user to create a new app very quickly
 ## how to start
-  select create an app from the template
+  select create an app from the template test